-It had been so good to get out of the house that night even though both Mike and I felt the pressure of our jobs telling us to stay at the table and correct papers.
-Mike was just six weeks out from finishing his Masters in Special Education (a brave career change), and then we’d both be teachers.
+It had been so good to get out of the house that night even though both My Guy and I felt the pressure of our jobs telling us to stay at the table and correct papers.
+My Guy was just six weeks out from finishing his Masters in Special Education (a brave career change), and then we’d both be teachers.
 But, his day had been rough.
 “Let’s take a walk, fix dinner, and then get back to this,” I had suggested.
 “Besides, you haven’t seen all of the neighborhood yet.”

-We had moved to the East side of Tacoma right after Christmas and had been too busy to explore together.
+We had moved to the east side of town right after Christmas and had been too busy to explore together.
 I wanted him to see a cute residence that looked out towards Mount Rainier where several houses were for sale.
-“Maybe we’ll be ready to buy in another year,” we dreamed that night, thinking how we had sold our house in Gig Harbor and closed his real estate business so that he could follow his heart.
+“Maybe we’ll be ready to buy in another year,” we dreamed that night, thinking how we had sold our house on the peninsula and closed his real estate business so that he could follow his heart.

-There are no easy descriptions of Mike’s medical condition (even doctors get confused), but at the core of this event was the discovery of an extremely large pituitary tumor.
+There are no easy descriptions of My Guy’s medical condition (even doctors get confused), but at the core of this event was the discovery of an extremely large pituitary tumor.
 The discovery was accidental.
-Mike wasn’t coming out of a comma.
+My Guy wasn’t coming out of a comma.
 Pretty quickly, doctors started preparing me and the girls for the idea that he had been without oxygen too long … quite possibly his brain couldn’t recover.
 They ran the MRI to check and discovered a normal acting brain and the abnormally sized tumor.

 God had different plans.
-Mike left the hospital nine days later as “Iron Man”.
+My Guy left the hospital nine days later as “Iron Man”.
 The girls call him that because of the defibrillator that is now housed in his chest.
 And after a month of recovering, he is back at his job.